Chairs 4 Charity 2018

 Holly Mass is an Orlando-based artist specializing in acrylic, oil and multiple mediums.
 Born in Las Vegas, Nevada, she was destined to love bright lights and entertainment.
 Her inherent aptitude for the arts was imparted by her father and grandfather, both of which had great drawing ability as well as building expertise.
 Due to her father’s military service, she and her family moved frequently, but most of her childhood was spent in Panama City, Florida.
 Here her mother enrolled her in piano, dance and art lessons; thus, her need for arts was continually supported.

 After moving to Orlando, Florida, she excelled in her schooling and focused on the arts, as well as French and interior design.
 She went on to acquire her Associates Degree in Fine Arts from Seminole State College where her skill was fine-tuned, and the valuable knowledge passed on from her teachers made a lifelong influence.
 Once graduated, she participated in multiple shows.
 Due to her roots in Christianity, she feels her purpose is to use her artistic gift for humanitarian works.
-She has donated pieces to auctions whose proceeds went to pancreatic cancer research, animal safe houses, and local charities that help families in need.
+She has donated pieces to auctions in which proceeds went to pancreatic cancer research, animal safe houses, and local charities that help families in need.

 Timothy Morton graduated from the University of Maine and later worked as a teacher while establishing himself as an artist.
 Over the years, Morton has become known for artworks that are both commercially successful and sometimes critically acclaimed.